wabscale/dots/README.md

-OB# Here are my dotfiles
+# Here are my dotfiles

 I run arch linux with the i3 window manager, and polybar instead of i3status.
 The result is this: